kolkhis/lac/src/u8b.md

   This is aimed at people that want to dig much deeper into using Bash for scripting.

 ## Intro
+This bonus section covers various topics related to scripting and programming using Bash, including programing concepts, Bash implementations of those concepts, as well as general tips and tricks for shell scripting.

 ### What is Bash?
 Bash (Bourne Again SHell) is a shell that we use on Linux, but it's also a programming language.
 Every command you execute in the terminal is a line of Bash code.